 The animal rights group People for the Ethical Treatment of Animals (PETA), has again attacked the AgriProcessors Inc. plant in Postville, Iowa, over what it deems the cruel and inhumane method of ritual slaughter of cattle.

 The issue garnered much media attention in late...

 It's not every day that people affiliated with a strident animal rights group talk turkey with those who oversee kosher slaughter.

-Torah: parah aduma, which is the ritual of purifying a person who has come into contact with a dead body.
-During the ritual of parah aduma, the Kohen slaughters a red cow that has never born a yoke and then burns the carcass along with cedar, hyssop and a crimson substance until it has been reduced to ashes.
-The ashes are then mixed with water and sprinkled on the person who has come in contact with death, thus rendering him pure.
+This week's Torah portion discusses one of the most bizarre and indecipherable rituals in the Torah: parah aduma, which is the ritual of purifying a person who has come into contact with a dead body.
+During the ritual of parah aduma, the Kohen slaughters a red cow that has never born...